awslabs/sagemaker-debugger/README.md

 #### Run a Rule with Zero Script Change

-This example shows a how to use SageMaker Debugger with Zero Script Change of your training script on a SageMaker DLC.
+This example shows a how to use Debugger with Zero Script Change of your training script on a SageMaker DLC.

 ```python